iknek/iknek.github.io/content/post/shodan-lantronix-dork/shodan-lantronix-dork.md

 {{< img src="/post/shodan-lantronix-dork/lant3.png" alt="Image of the port 9999 response in Shodan (sensitive information redacted)." class="horizontal-class" caption="Image of the port 9999 response in Shodan (sensitive information redacted)">}}

 With that identified, the login portal can be revisited.
-Leaving the username blank, and setting the last 8 Device ID characters into the password, we're granted access!
+Leaving the username blank, and setting the last 8 Device ID characters as the password, we're granted access!

 {{< img src="/post/shodan-lantronix-dork/lant2.png" alt="Image of Lantronix web portal." class="horizontal-class" caption="The Lantronix Web Portal (sensitive information redacted)">}}